johnfelixespinosa/johnfelixespinosa.github.io/_posts/2018-07-04-Sinatra-Portfolio-Project-Overview-IOCC-Online.md

 Sense of Accomplishment = **100**
 Level of frustration = **mild**

-You can checkout the completed application at [IOCC - Imagine Online Community College](https://github.com/johnfelixespinosa/sinatra_portfolio_project)
+You can checkout the completed app at [IOCC - Imagine Online Community College](https://github.com/johnfelixespinosa/sinatra_portfolio_project)

 #### _-John Espinosa_